va259/graphql-service-assignment/README.md

 ## Mongo

 The application is using MongoDB as a database.
-Feel free to choose any solution for it, however it's highle recommended to use Docker and the official image for it.
+Feel free to choose any solution for it, however it's highly recommended to use Docker and the official image for it.

 [Docker MongoDB](https://hub.docker.com/_/mongo)